 1840: Benjamin Harrison, son of William Henry and Anna Harrison, dies at the age of 33.
 His father is elected president later that year.

-1841: Just one month into office, President Harrison dies on 4 April.
+1841: Just one month after taking office, President Harrison dies on April 4th.
 John Tyler becomes America’s 10th president.
 His already-ailing wife gives over White House hostess duties to her daughter and daughter-in-law.

 Before the end of the year President Tyler meets his future wife, New York socialite Julia Gardiner.

 1844: Julia has been reluctant to accept President Tyler’s marriage proposal, but on February 28th, an explosion aboard the U.S.S.
 Princeton kills six people, including two members of the president’s cabinet and Julia’s father, David Gardiner, a U.S. senator from New York.
 Julia agrees to marry President Tyler and they are secretly wed in June at her family’s island in New York.